Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Introduction

+The goal of this work is to determine the gradient flow scales $t_0$ and $w_0$ as well as their ratio to the $r_1$ scale in 2+1 flavor QCD using the HISQ action and the gauge configurations generated at many different lattice spacings \cite{HotQCD:2014kol,Bazavov:2017dsy,Altenkort:2023oms}.
+One of the motivations of this study is scale setting for calculations at high temperature in 2+1 flavor QCD with HISQ action \cite{Bazavov:2013uja,Ding:2015fca,Bazavov:2016uvm,Bazavov:2018wmo,Altenkort:2023eav,Bazavov:2023dci,Ding:2025fvo,HotQCD:2025fbd}.
+In these calculations the scale was almost exclusively fixed by $r_1$.
+It would be good to have an alternative way for determining the scale for these calculations.

+There are not many independent determinations of the $r_1$ scale as many of the existing determinations use the same set of rooted staggered gauge configurations.
+There is tension between some of the determinations, including the recent TUMQCD determination \cite{Brambilla:2022het}.
+On the other hand the very recent analysis with clover fermion formulation \cite{Asmussen:2024hfw} finds that $r_1$ is in perfect agreement with the FLAG average.
+Therefore, we also revisit the determination of $r_1$ scale in this work and compare it with the very recent result from Ref. \cite{Asmussen:2024hfw}.

+The gradient flow also allows to define a running coupling constant in QCD.
+It has been suggested that calculating the running coupling constant in gradient flow scheme and then converting the results to $\overline{\rm MS}$ scheme could be a viable way to determine the QCD $\Lambda$ parameter \cite{Hasenfratz:2023bok,Wong:2023jvr}.
+Therefore, in this work we will also calculate the gradient flow coupling in the continuum limit at small flow time.

 This paper is organized as follows.
-We start with a short summary of the theoretical foundations, including the gradient flow equations, the definitions of the gradient flow scales $t_0$ and $w_0$ and the Allton-type ansatz that relates the flow scales to $\beta$ in Sec. \ref{theory}.
+We start with a short summary of the theoretical foundations, including the gradient flow equations, the definitions of the gradient flow scales and the Allton-type ansatz that relates the flow scales to $\beta$ in Sec. \ref{theory}.
 In Sec. \ref{latticesetup} we provide the lattice setup used in this study.
 In Sec. \ref{sec:scales} we present our results for the flow scales, the comparisons of the ratios of scales with the literature and the relation that determines the lattice spacing $a$ given $\beta$ via flow scales.
 In Sec. \ref{results} we present the results for the flow scales and potential scales in physical units.
-In Sec. \ref{LambdaMSbar} we show how to calculate $\LambdaMSbar$ using gradient flow.
+In Sec. \ref{LambdaMSbar} we discuss the QCD running coupling constant in the gradient flow scheme in the continuum limit and comparison with the perturbative running.
 We summarize our findings in Sec. \ref{summary}.